A semi-canonical reduction for periods of Kontsevich-Zagier: Semi-algebraic compactification of domains and resolution of poles

-\begin{rem} In the complex case, the projectivization of an algebraic set via homogenization is a classical tool to study algebraic varieties: topological closure of its inclusion coincides with the Zariski closure in $\PC^d$ by homogeneous polynomials.
-Note that this does not works in the real case by continuity of roots over algebraically closed fields: some extra points can appear in the real projective variety defined by homogenization, outside the topological closure. \end{rem}
+\begin{rem} In the complex case, the projectivization of an algebraic set via homogenization is a classical tool to study algebraic varieties: the topological closure of its inclusion coincides with the Zariski closure in $\PC^d$ by homogeneous polynomials.
+This is no more true in the real case: some extra points can appear in the real projective variety defined by homogenization and outside the topological closure of the affine part.
+E.g. the zero locus of $f(x,y)=(x+y)^2+1$ is empty in $\RR^2$, but that of $F(x,y,z)=(x+y)^2+z^2$ in $\PR^2$ consists of a double point. \end{rem}